Save Smart With Share Certificates from RTN

 2.45% APY for investments of $1,000 to $49,999

 2.55% APY for investments of $50,000 or more

 2.25% APY for investments of $1,000 to $49,999

 2.40% APY for investments of $50,000 or more

-RTN Share Savings Certificates are a safe and secure way to save your money for a rainy day, or perhaps a special occasion that may be coming up.
-We offer competitive rates with a minimum deposit of $1,000.
+RTN share savings certificates are a safe and secure way to plan for retirement, save for a rainy day, or perhaps for that special occasion in the future.
+We offer competitive rates with a minimum deposit of $1,000 on many certificates.

-You can open high yield savings certificates at terms from three months to 60 months (five years).
-The longer the term of the Savings Certificate, the higher rate of interest you’ll earn.
+You can open high yielding certificates with terms from three months to 60 months (five years) for personal, non-retirement and/or IRA accounts.
+The longer the term of the certificate, the higher rate of dividends you’ll earn.
 Premium rates are paid on investments of $50,000 or more.
 Dividends are paid and compounded monthly.